Login

 Crocs

 I used to think Crocs were the goofiest shoes anyone could wear.
-I’ll never forget when my dad got a pair while we were on vacation - he was so excited about them while the rest of us were embarrassed to be seen in public with him.
+I’ll never forget when my dad got a pair while we were on vacation.
+He was so excited about them while the rest of us were embarrassed to be seen in public with him.
 While my dad was an early adopter, it took many years for me to see the utility of Crocs.
 It wasn’t until I was getting into backpacking and looking for a lightweight and breathable shoe to slip on when I wanted to air my feet out in camp that I joined the dark side and ordered my first pair.

 There’s no need to get technical about such a shoe, but I will highlight a few reasons why Crocs have cemented their place as my go-to camp shoes.
 These things are lightweight, and when you’re backpacking, weight and space are everything.
 In addition to being light, they can easily be strapped to your backpack using the heel strap so they don’t take up any room inside your pack.
 (Side note: the aforementioned heel strap is helpful when you need to put your Crocs in four-wheel drive and hike around a little.)
 Crocs also allow for tons of airflow with small holes all over the top of the shoe - critical when you’re drying your feet and socks out after a long day in boots.
 Comfort is king and Crocs get another check mark in that department.
 In fact, they even make Crocs that are lined with a soft fleece that are much warmer and feel more like a slipper than a pool shoe.
 Possibly the best part, though, is that they are inexpensive.
 It won’t set you back much to get a pair for camp, for the trailer, and for the house.